ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 If your research is more qualitative in nature than quantitive, the same basic principles of organization apply.
 However the overall goal may be to show iterative analysis, reflection, and ethical managment of sensitive materials rather than rigid data pipeline processng.
-For instance, your directory structur might include:
+For instance, your directory structure might include:

 * `data/` which includes `interviews/`, `fieldnotes/`, and `documents/`
 * `coding/` which includes `themes/` and `memos/`